rwoll/CS051Proposal/MYREPOS_INFO.md

 ## Why use `myrepos`?

-My `mr` will make the mass cloning and updating of TA repositories extremely easy and efficient.
+`mr` will make the mass cloning and updating of TA repositories extremely easy and efficient.
 However, the `pull`ing and merging that `mr` does can be written into a bash script if users prefer.